davgar99/arch-linux-font-improvement-guide/README.md

 ![Arch Linux Logo](https://archlinux.org/static/logos/archlinux-logo-dark-scalable.518881f04ca9.svg)

-## Improving Font Rendering & Compatibility on Arch Linux.
+## Improving Font Rendering and Compatibility on Arch Linux

-Fonts in Arch Linux don't look all that great and the reason why probably won't surprise you.
-Furthermore, many people will notice the infamous "tofu" everywhere from lack of font support.
-Lucky for you, there are a few ways to fix this without having to install many packages and most of the things we need should be included.
-Get ready to get your hands dirty and dive into the config files!
+Fonts in Arch Linux don't look all that great, and the reason why probably won't surprise you.
+Furthermore, many people notice the infamous "tofu" everywhere due to a lack of font support.
+Fortunately, there are a few ways to fix this without having to install many packages, and most of the necessary components should already be included.
+Get ready to dive into the configuration files!

 ![Tofu Example](https://i.stack.imgur.com/LdjiI.png)

 *Example of tofu*

 ### WARNING:
-The following tweaks should work fine for most people, but just like anything in life, your mileage may vary.
-If you need any further assistance, leave a comment or read up on the Arch Wiki.
+The following tweaks should work fine for most people, but as with anything in life, your experience may vary.
+If you need further assistance, feel free to leave a comment or consult the Arch Wiki.

 ### Synopsis
-After installing Arch Linux, some of you may wonder why the fonts in Arch Linux look so bland compared to Windows and macOS.
-The reason is that out of the box, Arch Linux doesn’t do many font rendering tricks to make the fonts look clear and legible.
-Essentially, there is not much going on behind the scenes, so the text looks rather plain.
-On top of that, there are some apps or places that maybe contain tofu.
-Lucky for you, these are rather easy to fix and discussed in the guide.
+After installing Arch Linux, you may wonder why the fonts in Arch Linux look so bland compared to Windows and macOS.
+The reason is that out of the box, Arch Linux doesn't implement many font rendering techniques to make the fonts look clear and legible.
+Essentially, there isn't much happening behind the scenes, so the text appears rather plain.
+Additionally, some apps or websites may display tofu (□) due to missing font support.
+Fortunately, these issues are relatively easy to fix, and this guide will discuss the solutions.

 ### Step 1:
-Download and install the recommended fonts through Pacman or install them manually if unavailable through the repos.
+Download and install the recommended fonts.

-**Tip:** Check the AUR if the fonts are not available through the main repos.
+**Tip:** If the fonts are not available in the main repositories, check the AUR.

-#### Recommend fonts:
+#### Recommended fonts:

 ```
 sudo pacman -S noto-fonts
 ```